MoonPoet/xaprb-src/content/blog/defining-moments-in-database-history.md

 Why?
 It's instructive to look at the problems they solve.
 Redis starts with a simple conceptual foundation: label a piece of data, then you can use the label to fetch and manipulate the data.
 The data can be richly structured in ways that are familiar to programmers, and the operations you can perform on these structures are a Swiss Army knife of building blocks for applications.
 The types of things that otherwise force you to write boilerplate code or build frameworks.
 Redis focuses on doing these things well, and doesn't try to solve a lot of other problems.

 MongoDB also starts with a simple concept, essentially that databases should store nested, structured "documents" that can map directly to the structs or objects you use in your programming language.
 And on top of this, MongoDB adds another power tool: the programming language you use to query the database is the ubiquitous JavaScript, arguably the most popular and flexible programming language today.
-There's much more, too, such as built-in scalability so you don't have to build "sharding" into your app (anyone who's done that knows that you're actually building a new custom database in your app code).
+There's much more, too, such as built-in scalability so you don't have to build "sharding" into your app.
+(Anyone who's done that knows that you're actually building a new custom database in your app code.)

 Many of the NoSQL databases that sprang up like weeds in 2009 didn't solve these types of problems in these kinds of ways.
 For example, Cassandra solved the scalability problem, but gave the programmer only limited expressive power.
 Ultimately, a highly scalable but not very "powerful" database can be less attractive than one that acts as a force multiplier for programmer productivity.
 To a first approximation, high scalability is a tech ops force multiplier, and devs outnumber ops tenfold.